Escudo de Castilla y León

 Classification: Personal, Lineage, Interpreted, Boa and Coat of arms.

-Bearer: Janovsti of Janovic of Czech, lineage.
+Bearer: Janovsti of Janovic of Czechia, lineage.

 Blazon equivalent to: Lindsay of Scotland, lineage.